-Women all over the world are still forced to undergo certain traditional practices, such as child marriages and forced marriages, and are still being denied their human rights or are severely punished for transgressing fundamentally discriminatory social norms (Güllü 2019).
-Further, violence against women and murders of women is still very present and has is some countries risen sharply in the last decade (Tolunay 2014).
-This accounts not only for third states, also within the European context and especially in eastern European states, the dedemocratisation process is challenging equality of gender and sexual orientation (Ghodsee et al. 2021; Lombardo, Kantola, and Rubio-Marin 2021).
+Gender refers to the socio-cultural norms, behaviours, expectations, and ideas linked to persons of a particular sex.
+Women and gender minority groups all over the world are still being denied (parts of) their fundamental political and civil rights or are severely punished for transgressing fundamentally discriminatory social norms (Güllü 2019).
+This also applies within the European context and especially in eastern European states, where the dedemocratisation process is challenging equality of gender and sexual orientation (Ghodsee et al. 2021; Lombardo, Kantola, and Rubio-Marin 2021), or fueling anti-gender mobilisation (Rawłuszko 2021).
 Within the democratic backsliding there is also a cultural backlash, which in particular is highly difficult for gender equality and those actors standing for it (Ghodsee et al. 2021).
 De-democratisation is particular demanding for women, because democratic principles stand for equality, openness, universality, rights, inclusion, participation, and contestation (Lombardo, Kantola, and Rubio-Marin 2021).
 While democratic institutions predate gender equality, the contemporary focus on gender equality is integral to the process of democratisation and should not be solely attributed to it (Welzel, Norris, and Inglehart 2002).
 With the removal of these democratic attributes, women and members of the LGBTIQIA community are the most affected.
+In the southern neighbourhood, the nondemocratic nature of most states inhibits gender equity, however, women's rights movements have also been at the forefront of popular struggles for modernity, democratization, and meaningful citizenship (Moghadam 2013).

-The Cross-cutting issue Gender is a part of EMBRACE as gender is a relevant topic for democratisation, effecting the whole of society when it comes to increases or decreases in political participation and representation of all parts of society within politics.
+The cross-cutting issue of gender will be investigated in all thematic Work Packages, as gender is a relevant topic for democratisation, affecting the whole of society when it comes to increases or decreases in political participation and representation of all parts of society within politics.
 Different instruments of gender equality need be considered and their potential for becoming or overcoming blockages need to be investigated.
-Concretely, these instruments include measures for the empowerment of women, measures for the prevention of violence against women, and measures for the empowerment of men.
+The role of the EU as a normative gender rights champion in the European neighbourhood also needs to be examined, both in its liberalising effects and its unintended consequences (David and Guerrina 2013).